gadieichhorn/osgi-reactive/RxJava_message_bus_for_OSGi_services.md

 I hope this was helpful if you are working with OSGI or RxJava.

 ## The code
-Please feel free to use and port or contribute.
+Please feel free to use, port and contribute.

 https://github.com/gadieichhorn/osgi-reactive